hakandilek/docker-cloud-cli/README.md

 # docker-cloud-cli

-image with docker and docker-cloud CLI
+Docker image with `docker` and `docker-cloud CLI`

+This can be used to integrate docker-cloud deployment pipelines (like Gitlab CI) and deploy images into `docker-cloud`